How to Run Android TV on your Raspberry Pi

 We tested this build of Android TV on a Raspberry Pi 4 and a Pi 400

-Preparing for Android TV on the Raspberry Pi
+Installing Android TV on to the Raspberry Pi

-We will also need to download the Google Apps package.
+On top of installing the operating system, we will be also showing you where to find and get the Google Apps package.
 Without this package, you won’t have access to the Google Play Store on your Raspberry Pi Android TV.

 Obtaining Android TV for the Raspberry Pi

-Our first step is one of the most important, and that is to download the Android TV image.
+1. Our first step is one of the most important, and that is to download the Android TV image for our Raspberry Pi.

 If you like the developers work, consider donating through their website to help contribute to the development of Android TV for the Pi.